 Palacios, an artist with a background in social work, was particularly interested in how minorities and under-recognized artists fit into the music and art scene.
 With this in mind, and after consulting with friends and creatives in the scene, they sought to establish an inclusive collective of supportive buds.
 They were pleasantly surprised by the overwhelmingly positive response: Not only were Sacramentans interested in working together, international bands were intrigued.
 The one-time show that Palacios had been planning quickly ballooned into a festival, simply to fit all their friends and acquaintances on one bill.

-Our dream of creative support came true.
-Without any paid advertisement, and solely from word of mouth, we were featured in Sacramento News and Review, Place Holder Magazine, Tube, and even the Sacramento Bee.
-We are excited to bring Daydream Festival back in 2018, as well as booking smaller events throughout the year.
-Come hang out with us!
+Our dreams came true.
+Without any paid advertisement, and solely from word of mouth, we were featured in Sacramento News and Review, Tube, and even the Sacramento Bee.
+Lately, we've broadened our horizons with events such as clothing swaps and figure drawing workshops, and are ecstatic to have received support from the Creative Economy Grant under Sacramento County.

 Q: Tell me about Peach House Presents!